Magyartanulas/magyartanulas.github.io/word_order.md

 *Alex: Hogy vagy ma?* - (How are you today?)

-*Barnabás: Nagyon jól vagyok, ma az utolsó vizsgám volt.
+*Barnabás: Nagyon jól vagyok, ma volt az utolsó vizsgám.
 Te hogy vagy?* - (I'm very well, I had my last exam today.
 How are *you?*)

 The same can be done with `is` (as well) and `sem` (neither).